foundata/guidelines/ansible-style-guide.md

 * Start scripts with comments explaining their purpose, including example usage if necessary.
 * Include blank lines around the `---` separator, followed by the rest of the file.
 * Check all [`YAML_FILENAME_EXTENSIONS`](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#yaml-filename-extensions) when searching for files (e.g., `vars_files`, `include_vars`, plugins, or similar functions).
+* Keep the line length below 120 characters.
+  * Use [block scalars](https://yaml-multiline.info/#block-scalars) (`>` and `|`) as needed to manage long strings.
+  * Include a chomping indicator (`>-`) when it is important to exclude the trailing newline from the string (e.g., when defining a string variable).
+  * If a `when:` condition results in a long line and contains an and expression, break it into a list of conditions for better readability.

 **Good examples:**